 Science diplomacy takes many forms: When nations come together to negotiate cooperative agreements on fisheries management or infectious disease monitoring, they need scientific expertise.
 When scientists come together for complex multi-national projects in astronomy or physics, their nations devise diplomatic agreements on management and financing.
 And when political relations between two nations are strained or broken, joint research efforts can give them a way to keep talking – and to build trust.
 Today, the need for science diplomacy is growing.
 In collaboration with the American Association for the Advancement of Science (AAAS), TWAS is leading a programme that includes lectures, workshops, courses and prizes to build a bridge between the worlds of science and diplomacy.

-The course is organized by the American Association for the Advancement of Science (AAAS) and TWAS and aims to expose participants to some key concepts on the interactions between the scientific and policy-making communities.
+The course is organized by the American Association for the Advancement of Science (AAAS) and TWAS and aims to expose participants to some key concepts on the interactions between the scientific and diplomatic communities.
 It will also explore contemporary international policy issues relating to science, technology, environment and health.

 The AAAS-TWAS Course on Science and Diplomacy will be held from 21 to 25 August 2017 in Trieste, Italy.

 To access the online application form, click HERE.

 The application deadline is EXTENDED TO 9 May 2017.

 Successful candidates will be contacted before mid June.